baldurbjarnason/this-is-not-a-book/What_does_the_reader_want/Agrippa.md

 text, line by line, as it slowly scrolls up the screen.
-On completion of the ‘reading’, the poem is encrypted by an additional programme within the disc, rendering it unreadable, remaining in existence only as the reader’s memory of the text, of their experience. ++can we insert video? there’s a copy of the poem in simulation online++
+On completion of the ‘reading’, the poem is encrypted by an additional programme within the disc, rendering it unreadable, remaining in existence only as the reader’s memory of the text, of their experience.

 What makes *Agrippa* such a pertinent example of digital writing is the implicit connection between subject matter and overarching theme, and